ing-bank/sparse_dot_topn/README.md

 ### Contributors

 This package was developed and is maintained by authors (previously) affiliated with ING Analytics Wholesale Banking Advanced Analytics.
+The original implementation was based on modified version of Scipy's CSR multiplication implementation.
-You can read about the original implementation in a [blog](https://medium.com/@ingwbaa/https-medium-com-ingwbaa-boosting-selection-of-the-most-similar-entities-in-large-scale-datasets-450b3242e618) [(mirror)](https://www.sun-analytics.nl/posts/2017-07-26-boosting-selection-of-most-similar-entities-in-large-scale-datasets/) written by Zhe Sun.
+You can read about it in a [blog](https://medium.com/@ingwbaa/https-medium-com-ingwbaa-boosting-selection-of-the-most-similar-entities-in-large-scale-datasets-450b3242e618) [(mirror)](https://www.sun-analytics.nl/posts/2017-07-26-boosting-selection-of-most-similar-entities-in-large-scale-datasets/) written by Zhe Sun.

 * [Zhe Sun](https://github.com/ymwdalex/)
 * [Ahmet Erdem](https://github.com/aerdem4)